15 Free Things to Do in Smithtown, NY

 Cast Your Line at the New Mill Pond

-New Mill Pond is an excellent place for fishing.
+New Mill Pond is an excellent place.

 You can visit this pond within Blydenburgh County Park.

 This pond, connected to the Nissequogue River, features a peaceful and picturesque pond with plenty of fish species.

 This pond is home to popular catches such as largemouth bass, pumpkin seed, bluegill, brown bullhead, black crappie, yellow perch, and common carp.